Everything you need to know about Ausbildung

 Ausbildung is a vocational training program in Germany and is known as Apprenticeship in the English language.

-Once you get accepted into this program by any of the German companies, your training under Ausbildung will be divided into two parts:
+Once accepted to this program as an Azubi or Ausbildender by any of the German companies, your training under Ausbildung will be divided into two parts:

-In the first place, they will affiliate you with a German company where you’ll be doing all the practical work.
+In the first place, you will be affiliated with a German company where you’ll be on a work placement as an apprentice.

 Secondly, you’ll be affiliated with a vocational training school, also known as Berufsschule in the German language, where you will be attending training classes.

 You need to divide your time based on your apprenticeship period to attend both these places.

-For example, if you have applied for Ausbildung in the hospitality field, you have to work for three days in a hotel in any assigned department to gain practical knowledge.
+For example, if you have applied for Ausbildung in a hotel, you have to work for three days in any assigned department to gain practical knowledge.

-Your assigned departments can change, like, you’ll be asked to work for one month in marketing, one month in sales, one month in ticketing so that you can get the overall experience of the field.
+Your assigned departments can change, like, you’ll be asked to work for one month in housekeeping, one month in room service, one month in front office so that you can get the overall experience in the hotel management job.